readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

       -  Open http://localhost:8000 in a web browser, and see the HTML documentation (yay!)

+   2. Converting our documentation to other formats

+      -  Install TeX (MiKTeX looks very straightforward on Windows, TeX Live is an alternative)
+      -  Build PseudoXML using ``make pseudoxml``
+      - Build Text using ``make text``
+      -  See that the PDF appeared (yay!)

-   2. Simplify documentation building by using Make [3]_
+   3. Appendix: Simplify documentation building by using Make [3]_

       -  Install Make (nothing is needed on Windows, `make.bat` is standalone)
       -  Add more content to ``index.md``
       -  Build HTML doing ``cd doc && make html``
       -  Observe that the HTML docs have changed (yay!)

-   3. Converting our documentation to other formats

-      -  Install TeX (MiKTeX looks very straightforward on Windows, TeX Live is an alternative)
-      -  Build PseudoXML using ``make pseudoxml``
-      - Build Text using ``make text``
-      -  See that the PDF appeared (yay!)

    4. Appendix: PDF without LaTeX using rinoh (beta)